una-honest-data-and-ai-consulting/The-Hitchhiker-Guide-to-the-Machine-Learning-Engineering-Galaxy/workshop/README.md

 In order to answer the question "How to deploy a model?" we need to understand how end users are going to interact with the predictions from our model.

 There are multiple factors to consider when determining how to deploy a machine learning model:
-- frequency of predictions
+- interactive or non-interactive use
-- how predictions will be generated (single request or batch)
+- single record or batch
-- which applications will use our model
+- synchronous or asynchronous
-- latency requrements
+- real-time or near real-time or non-real-time

 Today we will explore 2 types of model deployment:
 - Offline serving – batch